Can a drug test kit that you can buy online for as little as $10 truly be accurate?

-Firstly, a bit of background.
 We took a look online to see what was available and how much the home drug testing kits cost.
-Our simple research discovered that you can purchase drug testing kits for use at home that generally rely on samples of urine.
+Our simple research discovered that you can purchase drug testing kits for use at home.
+Many use urine samples, while some rely on oral or saliva samples.
 Some test for a single drug, while others test for a number of drugs.
 Prices also vary, but you can pay less than $10.

 So, are these home drug testing kits accurate?